Emerson-Portugal/Emerson-Portugal/README.md

 At **emersoncrp**, I share tutorials, tips, and projects.
 Here are some of the topics you can expect to find on my channel:

-- Auditorias Web
+- Web Audits
-- Auditoria Forence
+- Forensic Auditing
 - Ethical Hacking
-- Ciberseguridad
+- Cybersecurity
-- Script in Python
+- Python Scripting
 - And much more!

 <!--